-The foundation supports programs and organizations that fall within our key focus areas and align with our mission.
+The foundation only supports programs and organizations that fall within our key focus areas and align with our mission.
 Prioritizing those areas enables us to create opportunities for children and families to achieve their full potential.

 The foundation does not provide grants to support: